 I am often amazed at how many Christians are fuzzy about the person of the Lord Jesus Christ.
 He is the God-Man.
 He is both the Son of God and the Son of Man.
 This church had those truths down pat.
 They were holding fast to his name.

-… But I have a few things against you, because you have those who hold the doctrine of Baalam and those who hold the doctrine of the Nicolaitans, which thing I hate.
-In spite of the many good things at Pergamos, the Lord points out that there were some serious cancers there that needed to be dealt with.
+… But I have a few things against you, because you have those who hold the doctrine of Baalam and those who hold the doctrine of the Nicolaitans, which I hate.
+In spite of the many good things at Pergamos, the Lord points out that there was a serious "cancer" that needed to be dealt with.
 The church was tolerating heretics in their midst.
 How subtle Satan is.
-What he couldn’t accomplish from outside through persecution and intimidation, he was accomplishing from inside by planting his heretics in the church.
+What he couldn’t accomplish from outside, through persecution and intimidation, he was accomplishing from inside by maliciously planting his heretics in the church.
 There is a good deal of this going on in the Church today.
 Heretics are people who teach lies and half-truths to God’s people.
-The Lord insists that such people need to be confronted and, if they won’t repent, they should be expelled.
+The Lord demands that such people be confronted and, if they won’t repent, they are to be expelled.
 As you have it in Titus 3:10-11,

 There were people in the church at Pergamos who held serious deviations from the moral and/or central doctrines of the Word of God.
 The church should have dealt with them but it hadn’t.
 The Lord put his finger on those troublemakers.
 He names them.
 They were the Baalamites and the Nicolaitans.
 Doubtless, the believers at Pergamos knew exactly who Jesus was referring to.
 It's a bit tougher for us.
 Let's take a moment and take a closer look at these two groups.